 Days after the Browns reported the internet threats to the police that Eric began keeping a diary of plans to attack Columbine

-In the months prior to the shootings, Eric and Dylan both recorded on video quite a bit about what they wanted to do to their school and the people in it, via the outlet of video tapes
+In the months prior to the shootings, Eric and Dylan both recorded what they wanted to do to their school and the people in it on video tapes

-videos), school reports, and the media-hyped journals and diaries
+), in school assignments, and in journals and diaries

-fit under their trenchcoats) he and Dylan both go off about the 'stuck up bitches' they go to school with, Dylan referring to two by name: Rachel and Jen (during the shootings Rachel Scott
+fit under their trenchcoats), they both rant about the 'stuck up bitches' they go to school with.
+Dylan refers to two by name: Rachel and Jen (during the shootings Rachel Scott

 was killed and Jennifer Doyle